The most common types of flooding are:

 - Groundwater flooding

 - Sewer flooding

-The Environment Agency and Coastal Partners are primarily concerned with Tidal flooding.
-For more information on other types of flooding please contact your Lead Local Flood Authority or the Environment Agency.
+Coastal Partners, working with The Environment Agency are primarily concerned with Tidal flooding.
+For more information on other types of flooding please contact your leading local flood authority, local council or The Environment Agency.

 Tidal flooding often occurs where adverse weather has an effect on the level of the tide.
 A deep low pressure weather system and its associated strong winds can cause a tidal surge (an increase in the normal tide level).